Skip to main content

 • music

-• “Overall, the soundtrack is more dramatic than Dragon Quest and at times feels more like an 8-bit Squaresoft OST.”
+• “Overall the soundtrack is more dramatic than Dragon Quest and at times feels like an 8-bit Squaresoft OST.”

-• “The NES-style graphics and music, combined with a really unique premise and an interesting set of equipment and abilities, makes me so excited to see how the rest of the game turns out!”
+• “The NES-style graphics and music without the NES-jank combined with a unique premise and interesting equipment makes me excited to see how the rest of the game turns out!”

 • “Music is fun and combat is fast and fluid.”

-• “The music got monotonous quickly right inside the first castle.”
+• “This game hearkens back to NES era JRPGs and has a lot of potential, but the music got monotonous quickly right inside the first castle.”

 • graphics